-Imagine Abundance: Visual Stories of the Bay Area is a public art installation and community conversation reflecting on Bay Area life from a perspective of cultural, spiritual, or literal abundance.
-The exhibition will feature works by members of the Everyday Bay Area (EDBA) collective as well as submissions from the general public.
-The images will be projected at Frank Ogawa Plaza and followed by a community conversation in the gallery with the artists.
+Imagine Abundance: Visual Stories of the Bay Area is a public art installation reflecting on Bay Area life from a perspective of cultural, spiritual, or literal abundance.
+The exhibition will feature works by members of the Everyday Bay Area Photographers (EDBA) collective as well as a visual symphony created by EDBA Artist Angelica Egeke and submissions from the general public.
+The images will be projected at Frank Ogawa Plaza and followed by a community gathering and musical performance.

 Why is it hard to imagine abundance?